 Creative Fabrica is a great resource for finding patterns to use.

-For starters, they have a great freebie section with fonts, clip art and more.
+For starters, they have a great freebie section with fonts, clip art, and more.

 Here you will find their patterns, or digital papers.
-Fine tune searches to find specific colors, foods, animals, holidays and more.
+Fine-tune searches to find specific colors, foods, animals, holidays, and more.

 With Creative Fabrica you’ve got two payment options.

-of 2- you can pay for a monthly subscription and you get access to EVERYTHING on the site!
+You can pay for a monthly subscription and you get access to EVERYTHING on the site!
 Download unlimited items and go nuts!

 Creative Fabrica licenses

-Everything comes with a commercial license, meaning you can use these fonts, patterns, graphics, etc to make new designs and files, or end products, that you sell or offer as freebies.
+Everything comes with a commercial license, meaning you can use these fonts, patterns, graphics, etc. to make new designs and files, or end products, that you sell or offer as freebies.

 Be sure to read the license details for specifics, but remember that if you are on the subscription plan, you can only use the things you’ve downloaded for as long as you continue to pay for the subscription.
 Once you end the subscription service, anything that you previously created can still be used, but you cannot create new items.